raffber/merge_tool/README.md

 * Version numbers: `<major>.<minor>.<build>`
 * A product ID: An arbitrary 16-bit number which is used to uniquely identify the product to which the firmware belongs to.
-* An 8-bit node-id: Allows specifying an MCU within a system containing multiple MCUs.
+* An 8-bit `node_id`: Allows specifying an MCU within a system containing multiple MCUs.
 * An 8-bit `bootloader_version` tag.
 This additional tag may be considered as an arbitrary 16-bit meta data field without pre-defined meaning.
 But, as the name suggests, it could be used to version the bootloader protocol.

 In multi-node system, the major version and the product ID is enforced to be the same across all nodes.

-## Application Image Layout

-Some firmware meta-information is stored directly inline in the application binary data.
-You may want to add it directly from your source code.
-Refer to an example here.

-## Configuration File Format
+## More Documentation

+* To get an overview of all the features and how to configure the merge tool, take a look at the [configuration file](doc/config_file.md).
+* To understand the communication protocol, checkout the transport layer agnostic [communication protocol description](doc/ddp_protocol.md).
+* To implement a firmware update / bootloader take a look at the [bootloader protocol](doc/bootload_protocol.md).
+* Also, take care about where the data should be placed in flash and what meta-information you encode in the flash.
+This is described in [flash layout](doc/flash_layout.md).
+* Last but not least, to easily deploy your firmware update process in customer systems, consider using a [simple script file format](doc/script_file_format.md).

 ## Things this tool does not do